• Skip to primary navigation

 Allow to cool for ten minutes as you prep the hēki Aranga (Easter eggs).

-• After 10 minutes, add the wanira (vanilla), huka hāura (brown sugar), huka one (caster sugar) and tote (salt) in to the pata parauri (brown butter).
+• After the pata parauri (brown butter) has cooled for 10 minutes, add in the wanira (vanilla), huka hāura (brown sugar), huka one (caster sugar) and tote (salt).

-• Add both of the hēki (eggs) and whip until a smooth mixture forms.
+• Break in both of the hēki (eggs) and whip the mixture until smooth.

 • Add the puehu parāoa noa (flour) and fold together with until thick.